 Over the course of our TorrentPrivacy VPN review, we found that although the company doesn’t employ the most secure encryption standards, the easy to use BitTorrent client and straightforward VPN performed surprisingly well, especially for peer-to-peer file sharing.

-For more economically-minded downloaders, there are definitely cheaper and faster services out there, so the only really stand-out feature of this VPN is their strict no-logging policy.
+For more economically-minded downloaders, there are definitely cheaper, faster, and better services out there both for Windows and Mac, so the only really stand-out feature of this VPN is their strict no-logging policy.